My Life in 8 Words

 Tatjana Soli (The Lotus Eaters)

-, the monthly book salon thrown by memoirist and club promoter Vicki Abelson
+August 12, 2010Women behaving wildly is the theme at Women Who Write, the monthly book salon thrown by memoirist and club promoter Vicki Abelson in Montrose, CA.

 I was born and raised (that's how we say it where I'm from) in and around Atlanta Georgia, and Ms. Mitchell's tome was as ubiquitous as the King James Bible in most of the households there.
 At that time, Atlanta —and most of the Southern states—had never gotten over losing the war.